 How was Dracula defeated?

-Through knowledge and brotherhood.
-Knowledge about his spiritual nature and fallibility to certain religious instruments, as well as a strong union of dogged and determined individuals all but made certain Dracula’s destruction.
+Knowledge about his spiritual nature and fallibility to certain religious instruments, as well as a strong union of dogged and determined individuals, made all but certain of Dracula’s destruction.